 - see off a number of plans for new coal mines in Victoria.

-Now, in 2019, the community's voice is more important than ever if we are to protect Victoria from fossil fuels.
+Now, in 2020, the community's voice is more important than ever if we are to protect Victoria from fossil fuel developments.

 Keep the Southwest Coast Clean